RUS-ORNL/RUScal/README.md

 LLC, for the U. S. Department of Energy.

 For publications or presentations that made use of this software, please cite the following:
-[insert when accepted]
+J. Torres et al., J. Acoust.
+Soc.
+Am.
+151, 3547–3563 (2022).

 ********** Contacts ******************************

 Author: Raphael Hermann, hermannrp@ornl.gov
-Additional contact: James Torres, torresdrex@gmail.com
+Additional contact: James Torres, torresdrex@gmail.com OR torresjr@ornl.gov

 ********** Getting Started ************************